stovereadywood/stovereadywood.github.io/suppliers.md

   Stove Ready Wood is a voluntary self-certification scheme, but by using it when selling firewood you are making a promise to your customers that your firewood is of 20% moisture or less.
+Customers are increasingly asking for reassurance that firewood will minimise pollution and is suitable for their wood stove.
+The more people use Stove Ready Wood, the greater recognition the scheme will build up.

 * **What penalty is there for suppliers misusing the Stove Ready logo?**